brunokoga/Montevideo/advanced_dir/advancedNewRules.md

 Only half-orcs may select one of these traits.

 **Brute** : You have worked for a crime lord, either as a low-level enforcer or as a guard, and are adept at frightening away people.
-You gain a +1 trait bonus on [Intimidate](../skill_dir/intimidate#_intimidate checks, and [Intimidate](../skill_dir/intimidate#_intimidate is always a class skill for you.
+You gain a +1 trait bonus on [Intimidate](../skill_dir/intimidate#_intimidate) checks, and [Intimidate](../skill_dir/intimidate#_intimidate) is always a class skill for you.

 **Outcast** : Driven from town after town because of your heritage, you have become adept at living apart from others.
-You gain a +1 trait bonus on [Survival](../skill_dir/survival#_survival skill checks, and [Survival](../skill_dir/survival#_survival is always a class skill for you.
+You gain a +1 trait bonus on [Survival](../skill_dir/survival#_survival) skill checks, and [Survival](../skill_dir/survival#_survival) is always a class skill for you.

 ## Halfling Race Traits

 Only halflings may select one of these traits.

 **Freedom Fighter** : Your parents allowed escaping slaves to hide in your home, and the stories you've heard from them instilled into you a deep loathing of slavery.
-You gain a +1 trait bonus on any skill check or attack roll made during the process of escaping capture or in helping a slave escape bondage, and [Escape Artist](../skill_dir/escapeArtist#_escape-artist is always a class skill for you.
+You gain a +1 trait bonus on any skill check or attack roll made during the process of escaping capture or in helping a slave escape bondage, and [Escape Artist](../skill_dir/escapeArtist#_escape-artist) is always a class skill for you.

 **Well-Informed** : You make it a point to know everyone and to be connected to everything around you.
 You frequent the best taverns, attend all of the right events, and graciously help anyone who needs it.
-Because of this, you gain a +1 trait bonus on [Diplomacy](../skill_dir/diplomacy#_diplomacy checks to gather information and [Knowledge](../skill_dir/knowledge#_knowledge) (local) checks.
-One of these skills (your choice is always a class skill for you.
+Because of this, you gain a +1 trait bonus on [Diplomacy](../skill_dir/diplomacy#_diplomacy) checks to gather information and [Knowledge](../skill_dir/knowledge#_knowledge) (local) checks.
+One of these skills (your choice) is always a class skill for you.

 ## Human Race Traits

 Only humans may select one of these traits.

 **Scholar of Ruins** : From the moment you could walk and talk, the ruins of ancient civilizations have fascinated you.
 Because of this, you have special insight into geography as well as expertise in exploring lost places.
-You gain a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (geography and [Knowledge](../skill_dir/knowledge#_knowledge) (dungeoneering) checks.
-One of these skills (your choice is always a class skill for you.
+You gain a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (geography) and [Knowledge](../skill_dir/knowledge#_knowledge) (dungeoneering) checks.
+One of these skills (your choice) is always a class skill for you.

 **World Traveler** : Your family has taken the love of travel to an extreme, roaming the world extensively.
 You've seen dozens of cultures and have learned to appreciate the diversity of what the world has to offer.
-Select one of the following skills: [Diplomacy](../skill_dir/diplomacy#_diplomacy, [Knowledge](../skill_dir/knowledge#_knowledge) (local, or [Sense Motive](../skill_dir/senseMotive#_sense-motive).
+Select one of the following skills: [Diplomacy](../skill_dir/diplomacy#_diplomacy), [Knowledge](../skill_dir/knowledge#_knowledge) (local), or [Sense Motive](../skill_dir/senseMotive#_sense-motive).
 You gain a +1 trait bonus on that skill, and it is always a class skill for you.

 # Regional Traits